BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-accessibility.md

 ## How to Design Computer Science for Students with Disabilities

-The article "How to Design Computer Science for Students with Disabilities" published in EdWeek provides valuable insights into designing CS education that accommodates and supports students with disabilities[^3].
+The article "How to Design Computer Science for Students with Disabilities" published in EdWeek provides valuable insights into designing CS education that accommodates and supports students with disabilities.
 The article emphasizes the importance of Universal Design for Learning (UDL) principles, which promote accessible and flexible educational materials and activities.

 CS educators can implement UDL principles in various ways such as: